trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/basic-fa2-token.md

    The call includes the `_valid=False` parameter to indicate that this call should fail.

 You can add any number of tests to your test scenario.
-In practice, you should test all features of your contract thoroughly to identify any problems before deployemnt.
+In practice, you should test all features of your contract thoroughly to identify any problems before deployment.

 ## Compiling the contract